Simpson College: John C. Culver Public Policy Center

-The Culver Center was established at Simpson College in 2010 to honor the service of John Culver, who served the people of Iowa for 16 years in the US House of Representatives and US Senate.
-The Culver Center is dedicated to encouraging civic engagement and public service.
-The program awards four-year scholarships to up to select incoming Simpson students who demonstrate a commitment to public service and civic engagement.
-The annual John C. Culver Lecture brings a prominent figure in public service or politics to campus to meet with students and deliver a lecture, which is open to the public.
-Lectures have included Senator George McGovern, Political Journalist Mark Shields, Supreme Court Reporter Linda Greenhouse, and former Secretary of Defense Chuck Hagel.
+The Culver Center was established at Simpson College in 2010 to honor the service of John Culver, a former Iowa senator and congressman.
+The program awards four-year scholarships to select incoming Simpson students who demonstrate a commitment to public service and civic engagement.
+The annual John C. Culver Lecture brings a prominent public service or political figure to campus to meet with students and deliver a lecture open to the public.
+Lectures have included Senator George McGovern, political journalist Mark Shields, Supreme Court reporter Linda Greenhouse, and former Secretary of Defense Chuck Hagel.